mem-memov/novikov.blog/clrua97ks000909jrh2u36ch2.md

 Creating a new programming language is a long endeavor that is bound to consume many years.
 It's not an option for me.

 I came to an idea of a transpiler that takes unit tests and spits out code.
-There is lots of benefits in it.
+There are lots of benefits in it.
 First, programmers produce no untested code.
 Second, an existing language may be used.
 I believe this is a much better approach than generating tests that are based on code.

 Of course, it's a brand new methodology and some work is needed to figure out how to apply it best.
 Currently I think C is the best backend.
 Any language that can be transpiled to C may fit and there are some of them waiting out there.